inoahdev/tbd/README.md

 Usage: tbd [-p] [options] path
     -r, --recurse,     Specify directory to recurse and find mach-o library files in --dsc,         Specify that the file provided is a dyld_shared_cache file.
-                       Note that dyld_shared_cache files are parsed by extracting their images into tbds written in a provided folder.
+                       Note that dyld_shared_cache files are parsed by extracting their images into tbds written
+                       in a provided folder.
                        This option can also be used when recursing, to indicate that only dyld_shared_cache files should be parsed, and not any mach-o files --include-dsc, Specify that while recursing, dyld_shared_cache files should be parsed in addition, to mach-o files

 Outputting options:
 Usage: tbd -o [options] path
-        --preserve-hierarchy,     Preserve the sub-directories of where files were found in when recursing in relation to the actual provided recurse-path
-        --no-overwrite,           Prevent overwriting of files when writing out.
+        --preserve-subdirs,       Preserve the sub-directories of where files were found in when recursing in relation to the actual provided recurse-path --no-overwrite,           Prevent overwriting of files when writing out.
                                   This may result in some files being skipped --replace-path-extension, Replace the path-extension(s) of provided file(s) when creating an output-file (Instead of simply appending .tbd)

 Both local and global options:
         -v, --version, Specify version of tbd to convert to (default is v2).